MsrButterfly/Msr.LibCpp/msr/network/README.md

-# msr-network
+# MSR.Network

+A simple network library based on Boost.Asio, Boost.Signals2 & MSR.Thread. (signal/slot i.e. observer model)
-Unavailable now.
-I will add TCP/IP implementation in the next few months. (based on boost::asio)
+Now only tcp/ip server implementation.
+I will add more in the next few months.